rackerlabs/docs-developer-blog/_posts/2018-05-04-Modern-supply-chain-made-simple-by-cloud-infrastructure.md

     - General
 ---

-The traditional supply-chain management processes with on-premise IT applications are rapidly moving to the modern supply-chain cloud infrastructure.
+The traditional supply-chain management processes with on-site IT applications are rapidly moving to the modern supply-chain cloud infrastructure.
 The blog covers the characteristics and benefits of the modern supply chain management in detail.